 You should consider the risks when consuming alcoholic beverages in Indonesia, particularly cocktails and drinks made with spirits.
 Drink only at reputable licensed premises and avoid home-made alcoholic drinks.
-You should be aware that the labeling on bottles may not be accurate and that substitution of contents can occur.
+You should be aware that the labelling on bottles may not be accurate and that substitution of contents can occur.

 If you suspect that you or a companion may have been poisoned, you need to act quickly and get urgent medical attention.
 Symptoms of methanol poisoning can include fatigue, headaches and nausea, similar to the effects as excessive drinking, but with pronounced vision problems that may include blurred or snowfield vision, flashes of light, tunnel vision, changes in colour perception, dilated pupils, difficulty looking at bright lights, or blindness.
-If you suspect that you, or anyone you are traveling with, have been affected by methanol or other poisoning, it is imperative that you seek immediate medical attention, which could be vital in avoiding permanent disability or death.
+If you suspect that you, or anyone you are travelling with, have been affected by methanol or other poisoning, it is imperative that you seek immediate medical attention, which could be vital in avoiding permanent disability or death.
 All suspected cases of methanol poisoning should be reported to the Indonesian police.

 Mosquito-borne illnesses: Mosquito-borne and other insect borne illnesses are common throughout the year.
 Malaria (including chloroquine-resistant strains) is prevalent throughout rural areas, but is uncommon in Jakarta.
 Dengue fever occurs throughout Indonesia, including in Bali and the major cities, and is particularly common during the rainy season.
 In recent years Australian Health authorities have observed an increase in the number of dengue virus infections in returned travellers from Bali.
 There is no vaccination or specific treatment available for dengue.
 Outbreaks of chikungunya have been reported, while Japanese encephalitis and filariasis are also present, particularly in rural agricultural areas.
 Japanese encephalitis has been detected in Australian travellers returning from Indonesia (including Bali).
 We encourage you to consider taking prophylaxis against malaria where necessary, ensure your accommodation is mosquito proof and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.